-Activity between incorporation and 31 December 2020 initially focused on a transition of underwriting services from Pioneer and ensuring an effective operational infrastructure to achieve this.
-During Q4 2020, a decision was made to cease underwriting services within the Company as traction gained in the market fell short of expectations.
+Activity between incorporation and 31 December 2020 focused on a seamless transition of underwriting services from Pioneer and ensuring an effective operational infrastructure to achieve this.
+Progress made during the period was consistent with the directors' expectations.
+The Company expects to deliver a profit in future years once additional capacity is secured.